-The 1970s saw a revival of the Christmas village with the manufacture of small ceramic houses.
+The 1970s saw a revival of the practice of displaying Christmas village sets with the manufacture of small ceramic houses.
 These smaller villages are more manageable and can be displayed on any surface, large or small.
-Many families give the villages a prominent place in holiday decorations.
+Many families give the villages a prominent place in holiday decorations and traditions.

-Fireplace and Hearth
+Fireplace and hearth

-Community Christmas Village Display
+Community Christmas village display